Babak70/Projector_network/README.md

 # Software-requirements
-The neural network (NN) training has been implemented via a python-based costum script using Tensorflow installed on Windows 10 OS.
-Any stable version of tensorflow (strictly below 2.0) and python 3 can be be used (we have used Python 3.7.3 and Tensorflow version 1.13.1).
-Tensorflow can be installed straightforwardly as intructed here https://www.tensorflow.org/ .
+The neural network (NN) training has been implemented via a python-based costume script using Tensorflow installed on Windows 10 OS.
+Any stable version of tensorflow (strictly below 2.0) and python 3 can be used (we have used Python 3.7.3 and Tensorflow version 1.13.1).
+Tensorflow can be installed straightforwardly as instructed here https://www.tensorflow.org/ .

 The outputs of the NN are subsequently processed by a matlab-based script.
-For an authomatic calling of the MATLAB-engine within python, the python package "MATLAB Engine API" should be pre-installed.
+For an automatic calling of the MATLAB-engine within python, the python package "MATLAB Engine API" should be pre-installed.
 Instructions on how to install the required packages can be found here: (https://ch.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
 We have used Matlab version R2019a.

 # Hardware-requirements
-Our costum-scripts have been executed on an NVIDIA RTX 2080 Titan GPU.
-Be advised that execution of the code without GPU-backed machinces (CPU only) considerably increases the convergence time.
+Our costume-scripts have been executed on an NVIDIA RTX 2080 Titan GPU.
+Be advised that execution of the code without GPU-backed machines (CPU only) considerably increases the convergence time.

 # Data repository